hargup/blog/blog/html/_sources/2013/12/09/harris_corner_detection.txt

 This is the implementation of the python implementation of the Harris corner detection algorithm from the book *Feature Extraction and Image Processing* by Mark Nixon and Alberto Aguado.
+Or bluntly said it is an python translation of the given matlab code :P.
 The function is also available in opencv2 as `cv2.cornerHarris()`.
 I'm too lazy to explain the math now.
 Maybe next time.

 .. code-block:: python